The Exorcist III: Plot

 Kinderman visits Father Riley, the head of the church council that Kanavan and Dyer worked for and that Kanavan himself ran fifteen years earlier.
-When discussing a connection between the murders, Kinderman believes the suspect to be possessed by the Gemini and questions Riley on his belief in possessions.
+When discussing a connection between the murders, Kinderman believes the suspect to be possessed by the Gemini Killer and questions Riley on his belief in possessions.
 Riley suggests he talk to Father Paul Morning, who handled an exorcism in the Philippines and that "his hair turned white overnight" as a result.
-Riley reveals a connection between the victims regarding the Regan MacNeil case: Kanavan allowing that exorcism to take place, Dyer being friends with the family, and Kintry's mother being the one who decoded a backwards message on a tape recording of Pazuzu – the entity who possessed Regan.
+Riley reveals a connection between the victims regarding the Regan MacNeil case: Kanavan allowing that exorcism to take place, Dyer being friends with the MacNeil family, and Kintry's mother being the one who decoded a backwards message on a tape recording of Pazuzu – the entity who possessed Regan.

-Kinderman questions another patient at the hospital, elderly Mrs. Clelia, who knows nothing of Dyer's murder.
-He then visits the head of a psychiatric ward, Dr. Temple, who relates the history of one of his patients.
-The patient was found wandering aimlessly fifteen years previously with amnesia.
-He was locked up, catatonic until six weeks ago when he became lucid and violent, claiming to be the Gemini Killer.
-The patient is Kinderman's old friend Damien Karras, who is in fact possessed by Venamun.
-The Gemini Killer expresses ignorance of Karras, but boasts of murdering Father Dyer and the other victims years ago.

-That night, a nurse is murdered, and Dr. Temple dies by suicide.
+That night, Nurse Amy Keating is murdered, and Dr. Temple dies by suicide.
 Kinderman returns to see Karras who is still possessed by the Gemini Killer.
 The killer explains that he is being aided by "The Master", presumably Pazuzu, who was vengeful for Karras expelling him from Regan's body.
 "The Master" took the spirit of Venamun (who was executed the same night), and placed it in Karras's body with Karras' spirit locked inside to witness the horrific acts as punishment.
 The Gemini Killer has possessed other people in the institution to carry out his murders and forced Dr. Temple to help him.

-The Gemini Killer possesses another elderly patient (Viveca Lindfors), who leaves the hospital disguised as a nurse and attempts to murder Kinderman and his family at their home.
+The Gemini Killer possesses another elderly patient, who leaves the hospital disguised as a nurse and attempts to murder Kinderman and his family at their home.
 The attack abruptly ends when Father Morning arrives at the hospital to confront Karras, having sensed a calling to perform another exorcism.
 As he attempts to cleanse Karras, "The Master" intervenes, taking over Karras' body, and Morning is severely mutilated.
 Kinderman rushes back to the hospital with the now unconscious patient and attempts to euthanize Karras.
 The possessed Karras then torments and attempts to kill Kinderman.

 As "The Master" chants how victory is on his side, Father Morning regains consciousness and tells Karras to fight.
 The real Karras briefly regains his free will and cries out to Kinderman to shoot and kill him.
 Kinderman does this, freeing Karras from both the Gemini Killer and his "Master".
-Later, Kinderman and Sergeant Atkins watch Karras' funeral, his tombstone listing his death at the age of 40 on 9 October 1975.
+Later, Kinderman and Sergeant Atkins watch Karras' funeral, his tombstone listing his death at the age of 40 on October 9, 1975.